 The word bubble gets tossed around loosely these days.
-By my count, depending on who you listen too, there’s a bubble in stocks, bonds, housing, cryptocurrency, and a few others I’m surely missing.
+Depending on who you listen to, there’s a bubble in stocks, bonds, housing, cryptocurrency, and a few others I’m surely missing.

-There’s no way it’s all true (okay, probably bitcoin).
-Not everything has to end in a bubble and a crash but it will happen again eventually because the one thing humans are great at is finding new ways to repeat history.
+There’s no way it’s all true.
+Not everything has to end in a bubble and a crash but it will happen eventually because humans are great at finding new ways to repeat history.

 Of course, Warren Buffett and Charlie Munger have made a career of profiting from those repeated mistakes.
-Their understanding of history, human nature, and experiencing a few bubbles in their day, allow them to recognize and avoid what draws so many people in.
+Their understanding of history, human nature, and the experience of a few bubbles in their time allows them to recognize and avoid what draws so many people in.